Tips Bulletin

 A simple cleaning solution or paste lifts grease stains without harming the leather.

 Thoroughly combine ingredients in a bowl until they make a paste.
 Dip a cloth in the mix and dab it onto the grease stain.
 Be sure you aren’t rubbing the leather, as this only spreads the stain.
-Remove the paste with a slightly damp cloth, and pat the area dry with another clean towel.
+Remove the paste with a damp cloth, and dry the area with another clean towel.

 Liquid Dish Soap